Raam Mori: Career

 He worked with TV9 (Gujarati) and then joined Colors Gujarati.
 He works with Vijaygiri Filmos.
 He wrote the weekly column, "Mukam Varta", in Divya Bhaskar, and "The Confession Box", in Mumbai Samachar.
 He wrote the column Love You Zindagi for Gujarati magazine Cocktail Zindagi and #We, in Phulchhab.
 He serves as visiting faculty at the National Institute of Mass Communication and Journalism (NIMCJ), Ahmedabad.

 In 2016, he published his short story collection Mahotu, which was critically acclaimed by Gujarati writers and critics including Raghuveer Chaudhary and Kirit Doodhat.
 His short stories are centered around women of rural Saurashtra.
 His second short story collection, Coffee Stories, came out in December 2018.
 His third book a collection of letter stories Confession Box, came out in August 2020.

 He debuted in Gujarati cinema with Gujarati film "Montu Ni Bittu", directed by Vijaygiri Bava.
 After Montu Ni Bittu, he wrote two Gujarati films: Mara Pappa Superhero, directed by Darshan Ashwin Trivedi, and 21mu Tiffin, directed by Vijaygiri Bava.
 Both films were released in 2021.

 Filmography

 Recognition

 He was invited to the All Indian Young Writers Meet in 2016 by Sahitya Akademi, Delhi.
-In 2017, he received Yuva Puraskar for Gujarati language for Mahotu.
+In 2017, he received the Yuva Puraskar for Gujarati language for Mahotu.
 In 2018, the Bharatiya Bhasha Parishad awarded him the Yuva Puraskar.
 In the same year, he received Nanabhai Jebalia Smriti Sahitya Puraskar (2017).
 He received third prize in 2016 from Gujarat Sahitya Akademi for his book Mahotu.